imalikov/pine_script_docs/source/faq/Programming.rst

 How can I plot numeric values so that they do not disrupt the indicator’s scale?
 --------------------------------------------------------------------------------

-See the this section of the Pine Script™ User Manual on `displaying numeric values when the script’s scale must be preserved <https://www.tradingview.com/pine-script-docs/en/v5/writing/Debugging.html#when-the-script-s-scale-must-be-preserved>`__.
+See this section of the Pine Script™ User Manual on `displaying numeric values when the script’s scale must be preserved <https://www.tradingview.com/pine-script-docs/en/v5/writing/Debugging.html#when-the-script-s-scale-must-be-preserved>`__.

 How can I visualize my script’s conditions on the chart?
 --------------------------------------------------------

-See the this section of the Pine Script™ User Manual on `debugging compound conditions <https://www.tradingview.com/pine-script-docs/en/v5/writing/Debugging.html#compound-conditions>`__.
+See this section of the Pine Script™ User Manual on `debugging compound conditions <https://www.tradingview.com/pine-script-docs/en/v5/writing/Debugging.html#compound-conditions>`__.

 What does scope mean?
 ---------------------

 There are only two types of scope: global and local.
-Some people will prefer using the terminology of local blocks instead of local scopes but it means the same thing.
+Some people will prefer using the terminology of local blocks instead of local scopes, but it means the same thing.
-In the latest version of Pine Script™, the easiest way to remember the difference between global and local is that a local block is indented using a tab or 4 spaces.
+In the latest version of Pine Script™, the easiest way to remember the difference between global and local is that a local block is indented using a tab or four spaces.
 For a more in-depth overview of scopes, please read `this article <https://www.tradingview.com/pine-script-docs/en/v5/language/Script_structure.html#code>`__.

 ::

     //@version=5
     indicator("Scope example")